symfony/symfony-docs/console/coloring.rst

 Symfony provides an optional :doc:`console style </console/style>` to render the input and output of commands in a consistent way.
-If you prefer to apply your own style, use the utilities explained in this article to show colors in the command output (e.g. to differentiate between important messages, titles, comments, etc.).
+If you prefer to apply your own style, use the utilities explained in this article to show colors in the command output (e.g. to differentiate between important messages, titles, comments).

 .. note::